hernantz/blog/content/calendaring-events-with-python.md

 occurrences generated in advance is wasteful.

-In this use case you only care about the next recurrence after now, and every now and then (i.e. every minute) you poll all scheduled reminders and calculate the next occurrence with a cron-like job [^9].
+In this use case you only care about the next recurrence after now, and every now and then (i.e. every minute) you poll all scheduled reminders that expired and calculate the next occurrence with a cron-like job [^9].

 ```python
 tz = pytz.timezone('US/Eastern')